 Uganda has upped the ante as well.
 In addition to regular treks throughout Bwindi Impenetrable National Park, the Uganda Wildlife Authority is offering a new, limited time ‘gorilla habituation experience’ to travelers.
 The cost for these special permits are $1,500 per person, per day, and allows trekkers to spend up to four hours with the gorillas!
 Habituation of a gorilla family only takes a certain amount of time; we don’t know how long this experience will be available.
 Primate enthusiasts should take advantage!!

 NOTE: Standard gorilla treks where guests spend no more than one hour with habituated gorillas currently cost $1,500 per person per day in Rwanda and $600 per person per day in Uganda.
 Uganda has stated that it will honor $600 permits through 2019.
-Additionally, Uganda is offering a special $450 per person per day rate for treks in November of 2017 – call us to check permit availability!
+After 2019, the price increases to $700.

 Tourism has been directly responsible for the fragile mountain gorilla population not only stabilizing, but increasing.
 Permit fees go towards conservation, while tourism jobs incentivize the local population to protect the gorilla population.
 Every traveler can visit knowing that their presence is making a difference in conserving one of the world’s natural treasures.